Capital punishment in the United States: Moratoria and reviews on executions

 All executions were suspended through the country between September 2007 and April 2008.
 At that time, the United States Supreme Court was examining the constitutionality of lethal injection in Baze v.
 Rees.
 This was the longest period with no executions in the United States since 1982.
 The Supreme Court ultimately upheld this method in a 7–2 ruling.

-In addition to the states that have no valid death penalty statute, the following 18 states and 3 jurisdictions either have an official moratorium on executions or have had no executions for more than ten years as of :
+In addition to the states that have no valid death penalty statute, the following 11 states and 2 jurisdictions either have an official moratorium on executions or have had no executions for more than ten years as of :

 Since 1976, four states have only executed condemned prisoners who voluntarily waived any further appeals: Pennsylvania has executed three inmates, Oregon two, Connecticut one, and New Mexico one.
 In the last state, Governor Toney Anaya commuted the sentences of all five condemned prisoners on death row in late 1986.

 In California, United States District Judge Jeremy Fogel suspended all executions in the state on December 15, 2006, ruling that the implementation used in California was unconstitutional but that it could be fixed.
-California Governor Gavin Newsom declared an indefinite moratorium on March 13, 2019.
+California Governor Gavin Newsom declared an indefinite moratorium on March 13, 2019; he also ordered the closure and dismantling of the death chamber.
+In 2023, Governor Newsom ordered the relocation of death row inmates out of death row and to different prisons across the country "to phase out the practice of segregating people on death row based solely on their sentence," although no inmates were offered commutations or re-sentencing hearings related to these developments.
+Relocated death row inmates who obtained jobs in prison would have 70 percent of their earnings sent to their victims' families.

+The CDCR says the move allows the state "to phase out the practice of segregating people on death row based solely on their sentence."
+No inmates will be re-sentenced and no death row commutations offered, officials say.

 On November 25, 2009, the Kentucky Supreme Court affirmed a decision by the Franklin County Circuit Court suspending executions until the state adopts regulations for carrying out the penalty by lethal injection.

 In November 2011, Oregon Governor John Kitzhaber announced a moratorium on executions in Oregon, canceling a planned execution and ordering a review of the death penalty system in the state.